Nehru College of Engineering and Research Centre

-Nehru College of Engineering and Research Centre (NCERC) is a private engineering college situated in Thiruvilwamala in Thrissur District of Kerala, India.
+Nehru College of Engineering and Research Centre (NCERC) is an autonomous engineering college situated in Thiruvilwamala in Thrissur District of Kerala, India.
 The college is approved by All India Council for Technical Education (AICTE) New Delhi and accredited by National Assessment and Accreditation Council (NAAC).
 It was featured in the news in January 2017, following the suicide of a student because he was allegedly harassed by the college authorities for purported malpractices during an examination.
 This incident has sparked a chain reaction in Kerala where hundreds of students have now come out to share the horrific tales of torture and harassment in the state’s self-financed colleges.

 Situated in Thiruvilwamala in Thrissur District of Kerala, India, the college is affiliated to All India Council for Technical Education (AICTE) New Delhi, and the University of Calicut.
 They have 12 educational Institutions in Kerala and Tamil Nadu collectively called as Nehru Group of Institutions.
 NCERC was accredited and awarded with ISO 9001-2008 certification.
 The college is run by Nehru College of Educational and Charitable Trust, established in the year 1968 and headquartered in Kuniamuthur in Coimbatore District of Tamil Nadu, India.